Search for Grace MB Church Kitchener in your internet browser search engine and the first link will take you to the church’s website.

 The user can navigate to pages on the church website in at least three ways: (1) through the drop down menu bar at the top right of the screen; (2) through the list of page links listed at the bottom of any page (note that pages are organised by relevance rather than alphabetically); (3) through links in blue and occasional picture markers on primary pages (e.g., "ABOUT US" and "WHAT WE DO" pages).
 Worth noting that links to external websites (e.g., MB Mission, MCC, Biblegateway) will open pages in separate internet browser windows (tabs), while internal church links will refresh the existing page to the selected church page (e.g., "beliefs and mission" takes the user to the church’s stated mission and the MB confession of faith (which itself is externally linked to the Canadian Conference of MB Churches’ detailed edition); "--> full calendar here <--" takes the user to the full calendar page, where the user can view events by the month (also be aware that clicking on any particular calendar event will display more information about that event if any is available); "--> past sermons here <--" takes the user to an archive of past sermons (note that sermons are grouped in 4 month cycles)).

-Users may reach out to the church through the "CONTACT US" page, which locates the church on a map of the area, and provides two built in website based e-mail forms to either the pastor (note that with no active pastor, these e-mails are forwarded to the church office) or the board chair (note that the pastor's direct work hour phone number was also previously listed).
-Should a user wish to call or e-mail the church through their own e-mail client instead, that contact information is listed at the bottom of any of the church’s web pages.
+Users may reach out to the church through the "CONTACT US" page, which locates the church on a map of the area, and provides two built in website based e-mail forms to either the pastor (i.e., Harry Whyte) or the board chair (i.e., Gerry Ross).
+Should a user wish to call or e-mail the church office through their own e-mail client instead, that contact information is listed at the bottom of any of the church’s main web pages.

 Other web pages, such as "Photos and Videos" are updated from time to time upon the board and/or pastor’s discretion and approval.

 Every Sunday morning, the person on sound records that morning’s full service.
-Immediately following the service, I store the service as a digital file on the sound system’s laptop (note that these are available to anyone upon request), and extract the scripture reading and sermon portion (using Audacity, a free digital audio editor and recording computer software application).
+Following the service, I store the service as a digital file on the sound system’s laptop (note that these are available to anyone upon request), and extract the scripture reading and sermon portion (using Audacity, a free digital audio editor and recording computer software application).
 After some further editing (using the limited free online automated sound equalization service Auphonic), I upload the sermon to the web’s "Internet Archive" ("Archive.org" is a nonprofit digital library).
 I create a new listing on the church’s website on the "Worship" page, including sermon date, title of sermon, scripture readings (with link to direct bible passage on Biblegateway), and the sermon audio, serviced through an embedded player from the "Internet Archive".
 The most recent sermon is also placed on the church website’s front page, the "Welcome" page (i.e., replacing the previous week’s sermon).
-Unless I am away from church on a given Sunday, the sermon is typically available on the church website within an hour following the service.
+Unless I am away from church on a given Sunday, the sermon is typically available on the church website within a few days following the service, as my time permits.
 If I am away, the sermon is typically uploaded to the "Worship" page on my return the following Sunday.
 A detailed visual step by step “Dummy’s Guide to uploading the church sermon to the website” is in development for further process transparency, along with all credentials to access any of the web services.

-In an effort to drive a bit more internal traffic to the church website, a webpage (hidden from any menu listings for privacy) has been created for the posting of the most recent weekly bulletin.
-The link is provided weekly (Friday late afternoon) through an e-mail service courtesy of Bryan White, who graciously replaces the digital PDF on the website once he has received it from Pat Kadwell.
+In an effort to drive a bit more internal traffic to the church website, a webpage (hidden from any menu listings for privacy) was created for the posting of the most recent weekly bulletin.
+The link is provided weekly (Friday or Saturday) through an e-mail service, courtesy of Bryan White, followed by myself from March forward, who graciously replaces the digital PDF on the website once it was received from Pat Kadwell.
+Note that the bulletin PDFs are themselves hosted on a dedicated Google Drive account I had set up for the church under the credentials of firstname.lastname@example.org (this account is only being used for administrative behind the scenes operations of the website, and not shared with the public).

 Other custom web-pages are created from time to time to serve a limited particular need (such as online registration forms for Vacation Bible Camp; special events; job postings).
 These pages are typically not accessible through the main menu, but rather through a link on another page (typically on the "Welcome" page).
 These pages are removed once they have served their purpose.

-Additional features such as a weather forecast to assist with preparations to attend church, a daily Bible verse or passage to provide a focus for the day, and a number of media content have been removed from the website upon request from the Board and pastor to provide more focus to the site.
+Note that additional features such as a weather forecast to assist with preparations to attend church, a daily Bible verse or passage to provide a focus for the day, and a number of media content were previously removed from the website upon request from the Board and previous pastor to provide more focus to the site.

-Further development of the website was deliberated upon last year (2017), in consultation with the congregation through a survey, including the addition of a private member’s area with more detailed events, contacts, and discussion forums.
+Further development of the website was deliberated upon in 2017, in consultation with the congregation through a survey, including the addition of a private member’s area with more detailed events, contacts, and discussion forums.
 Such additional advanced features would potentially cost up to about $150 per year (noting that besides the minimal cost of maintaining the rights to the church domain "gracemb.org", there are no other monetary expenses for maintaining the existing church site).
-Such development is currently on hold until further notice.
+Such development was put on indefinite hold until further notice.

 A final note of interest, the Internet Archive has a feature called the “Wayback Machine" which allows the user to view snapshots of how the church’s website has evolved since July 12, 2007.
 You may note a few changes in the design over its life.